toasty10toes/Introduction-to-R-programming/README.md

 Welcome!
 This repository will help you get started with R and RStudio for data analysis.
 It includes step-by-step setup instructions and example R projects to introduce basic data manipulation and visualization, using biological/environmental data examples.

 ## Installing R and RStudio
 You need to install R (the programming language) and RStudio (an IDE for using R).
 Both are free.
 Install R first, then RStudio.
-Here’s how:

 **Windows:**

+*Installing program R*
-Go to CRAN (the Comprehensive R Archive Network) and click “Download R for Windows”.
-Then click “base” (for the base system).
-Finally, download the latest R installer (the link will say something like “Download R x.x.x for Windows”) and run the .exe installer
+  1. Go to the Comprehensive R Archive Network (https://cran.r-project.org/)
+  2. Click “Download R for Windows”.
+  3. Click “base” (for the base system).
+  4. Finally, download the latest R installer (the link will say something like “Download R x.x.x for Windows”) and run the .exe installer
+  5. Follow the setup wizard (you can accept default options)

+*Installing R Studio*
-.
-Follow the setup wizard (you can accept default options) .
-Next, install RStudio Desktop.
-Go to the official RStudio (Posit) download page and download RStudio Desktop for Windows (the site usually auto-detects your OS).
-Run the RStudio installer and follow the prompts to install
+  1. Go to the official RStudio (Posit) download page and download RStudio Desktop for Windows (the site usually auto-detects your OS).
+  2. Run the RStudio installer and follow the prompts to install

 **macOS:**
 Go to CRAN and click “Download R for (Mac) OS X”.
 Download the latest R .pkg file for macOS and open it.
 Follow the installer steps to install R (defaults are fine)